Mission Statement for Findley's Driving School of Nuneaton

 An independent, free thinking driver is one who makes their own decisions by intelligently planning their movements according to their dynamic risk assessment.

 The previous sentence is worth a second read.
 That is your target summed up right there.
-Traditional 'Do as you are told' teaching methods will not deliver an outcome suitable for the prevalent driving conditions.
+Traditional 'Do as you are told' teaching methods will not deliver an outcome suitable for today's driving conditions.

 The driving instruction industry: